Alevale/pyce/README.md

 #Proyect Developer, Alejandro Vales Sertage

-The main objective is to create a web application that encripts the messages that the people is sending over the net.
+This application has as objective to create a secure communication using encryption and broadcasting to everyone as the way to deal with messaging decryption.

-The main objective is to make impossible to know who is speaking to who by just sending all the messages to everyone that is connected.
+The main objective is to create a mobile and web application that encrypts the messages that the people is sending over the net by broadcasting we make more difficult to know who is speaking to who.

 This example is explained using a database.
-But for real usage, the database should not be used and the mobiles should be the only ones that have the backup of their own messages.
+But for real usage, the database should not exist and the applications should be the only ones that have the backup of their own messages.

 There is only a Database, that has a Message Table, and we don't need any kind of user Table, because the main objective for the application is to keep them anonimous, so that someone that tries to *"sniffer"* the user by reading all the mesages that go to his device is not able to understand anything.